SEVEN ELEVEN, The Complete Files

-This former New York artist gives pop culture another run for the money, this time in a convenience market.
-This Double Volume collection of streamed voices, transcribed surveillance audio tapes,
+The former New York artist gives pop culture another money run, this time in a convenience market.
+This collection of streamed voices, transcribed surveillance audio tapes,

 A maverick artist with another engaging tale to tell.